 Disclaimer: I am no doctor, although my student loan balance should just about make me one.
 Take nothing I say as medical advice.
-This post may contain affiliate links.
-I receive a small commission at no cost to you when you make a purchase using my link.

 Since about Thanksgiving I’ve had searing back and leg pain.
 Usually this comes once a year, I go on bed rest and it goes away.
 Not in 2020, helllll no, why would it?!